kbastani/spring-cloud-microservice-example/README.md

 # License

-This project is licensed under Apache License 2.0.
+This project is an open source product licensed under GPLv3.